waywardphilosopher/lookingforwisdom/content/posts/wisdom07-the-science-of-wisdom.md

 +++
 categories = ["Series"]
 date = 2021-02-15T11:00:00Z
-description = ""
 draft = false
 image = "/images/laboratory.jpg"
 slug = "wisdom07-the-science-of-wisdom"
-summary = "The last few decades have seen a growth in the scientific study of wisdom.
+description = "The last few decades have seen a growth in the scientific study of wisdom.
 But what is the science of wisdom?
 And what gets left out of these accounts?" tags = ["Series"] title = "Giving up on Philosophy?
 The Science of Wisdom (Wisdom #7)"